LETTERS READ: Welcome!

 Letters Read Tie Die Banner

-Friday, October 20, and thereafter, listen to an oft-experienced tale of the Big Easy luring an innocent, out-of-towner, to the dark side.
+October 20 and thereafter.
+Listen to an oft-experienced tale of the Big Easy luring an innocent, out-of-towner, to the dark side.

-This specific story, ca. 1985, focuses on one year, one incredibly transformative year.
+This specific story, ca. 1985, focuses on one, one incredibly transformative year.
 For one man.
 Emblematic of many attracted to New Orleans for its louche way of life.

 This potentially tragic tale resolves itself into a beautiful, tie-dye butterfly.
 In which a Tulane undergraduate magically emerges going on to a fulfilling queer life and hugely successful, big city, New York City career.